okka-pratama/IBMACE_ISO8583_Example/README.md

 Directory list:

 - ISO8583: ISO8583 1987 Packed and Unpacked schema and DFDL
-- XMLtoISO8583: Example of message flow converting XML to ISO8583_1987
+- XMLtoISO8583: Example of message flow converting XML to ISO8583_1987 and vice versa